 Maritime Fine Art - Original Paintings of Classic Sailing Yachts and Those Who Sail Them

-Member of the Copley Society of Art in Boston
+2019 - New member of the Copley Society of Art in Boston

 A great deal of my success as a maritime artist is directly related to

 collaborations with marine photographers.

 I am privileged to work with some of the finest photographers in the world and I am often

 humbled by their ability to catch that perfect moment.
 When just keeping the salt spray off the lens

 is near impossible these guys routinely pull off small miracles.